NeLy-EPFL/flygym/doc/source/environments/index.rst

 Overview
 --------

 Gymnasium (a continuation of the now deprecated OpenAI Gym) is a toolkit for developing and comparing control algorithms.
 It provides a diverse collection of environments, ranging from classic control problems, Atari games, board games, and robotics simulations.
 Here, we have implemented NeuroMechFly as a Gym environment for you to interact with.
-Gym environments are designed to offer a standardized interface for controllers, in particular RL agents, to interact with.
+Gym environments are designed to offer a standardized interface for controllers, in particular reinforcement learning agents, to interact with.
 This standardization makes it easier to develop, benchmark, and compare algorithms.

 The overall steps for interacting with a Gym environment are: